 Due to lack of data it is not possible to generate a year specific maturity ogive (Table B.2.1.1).
-Hence, the proportion of mature fish by age are left unchanged from year to year from 1973-present (Table B.2.1.2).
+Hence, the proportion of mature fish by age are left unchanged from year to year from 1973-2017 (Table B.2.1.2).
 The maturity ogive is based on 1557 samples with maturity information on collections made in the spawning season april and may.
 No data on maturity in the spawning season exist before 2005.
 The majority of the maturity information is based on a survey in 2009 and on extensive sampling from commercial experimental fishery in 2007.
 The maturity ogive was estimated by a general linear model (GLM) with binomial errors.
 L50 was estimated to 5.19 years (SE = 0.07).
+Since 2018 a separate ogive was estimated based on cod sampled from an experimental fishery in the same spawning area as in 2007 (GINR, 2018).
+The two maturity ogives were similar.